ampproject/amphtml/extensions/amp-a4a/rtc-documentation.md

 * **RTC Endpoint:** A URL that will respond with RTC targeting information.

 * **Vendor URL:** A vendor URL is simply an RTC endpoint that belongs to a third-party company that is registered within amp-a4a/0.1/callout-vendors.js.
-By a vendor registering themselves within callout-vendors.js, a publisher that then wants to send RTC requests to that vendor need only specify the vendor by name in their RTC Config.
+A publisher may send RTC requests to a vendor registered in that file by simply specifying the vendor's name in their RTC Config.

 * **Custom URL:** A 'custom URL' as used in RTC documentation means an RTC endpoint URL that is not registered within callout-vendors.js.
 For instance, if MyFirstPartyPublisher.com wanted to use RTC to make requests to their own targeting server, they would not register themselves within callout-vendors.js as other publishers would not need to use them.
 Thus, their RTC endpoint is referred to as a 'custom URL'.